qilinO-o/WABIDB/README.md

 ```

 ## Calling Sequence
-When validating the instrumented instructions, we should guarentee that newly defined `global`s, `import`s and `function`s can be found.
+When validating the instrumented instructions, we should guarentee that newly defined `global`s, `import`s, `function`s and etc. can be found.
 Thus, a calling sequence should be obeyed as follow:
 | Phase | State       | Call                         |
 | :---: | :---------: | :--------------------------: |
 | 1     | read module | `setConfig()`                |